YMCA Queensland Youth Parliament: Overview

 QYP aims to provide a platform for young people to have their say on local, state and federal issues, build skills and parliamentary understanding, while simulating the Queensland Legislative Assembly in Queensland Parliament.
 The program selects one individual, aged 15 to 25 years old, to represent each electorate in the state, for a total of 93 participants (known as Youth Members).

 The main component of the program is Youth Members developing Youth Bills (referred to as Youth Acts once passed) on their portfolio areas.
 These bills are debated at the Youth Parliament's Sitting week in Queensland Parliament House.
 Youth Bills that have been passed are signed by the Youth Governor for assent and then referred to the relevant Ministers within the Queensland Government for consideration.

 Executive

 Queensland Youth Parliament is run by a YMCA-employed Program Coordinator and a team of volunteers called the Executive.
 The Executive includes portfolio mentors, media officers, a Parliamentary team, a Recreations, Community Engagement, Education and Sponsorship team, and the Youth Governor.
-The current Youth Governor is Her Excellency, the Honourable Jasmin Peak and the current Program Coordinator is Grace Campbell.
+The current Youth Governor is Her Excellency, the Honourable Madison Hilker and the current Program Coordinator is Grace Campbell.